Osama00112/Farm-Security-System/README.md

 # Farm-Security-System
-It's an Arduino hardware project for farm security.
+This is an Arduino hardware project for farm security.